Party Art opens new ceramics studio - Shelby County Reporter

 Guests will be thrilled by the addition of a state-of-the-art ceramics studio.
 Thompson said the ceramics studio is “so exciting,” and filled with bisque pieces waiting to be painted.

 “Between October and December of last year, we started painting ceramic Christmas trees and vintage ceramic trucks,” Thompson said.
 “We fell in love with these classes and had wonderful feedback.”
-Guests will paint their chosen piece that will then be glazed and fired by the Part Art kiln.
+Guests will paint their chosen piece that will then be glazed and fired by the Party Art kiln.

 The location also offers the chance to make engraved gifts, like cutting boards.
 “We can take a hand-written recipe, among other things, and engrave it on a cutting board,” Thompson explained.
 “They make perfect gifts and are so sentimental.”